 In this case it has been established that the operation of the Civic Quarter Area Action Plan will not have any effects on any designated sites, even at a de minimis level.
+Effects will be nugatory.

 Therefore, no cumulative effects will accrue.